amp-labs/docs/v1.0/defining-integrations/write-actions.md

 To update an existing record, you need to know the ID of the record, which is the ID that the SaaS provider uses to uniquely identify this record.
 If you created the record using Ampersand, this ID is available in the API response.
 If you are reading the record first using Ampersand's Read Actions, make sure you add the ID as a required field in the read action.

-See the reference doc for [Update record](ref:updaterecord) endpoint for how to construct this request.
+See the reference doc for [Write](ref:writerecords) endpoint for how to construct this request.

 # Bulk write